facebook/react/docs/docs/tutorial.md

   }
 });
 ```
-Since we are dynamically generating child components, we need to provide unique key properties to the children in order to prevent React from reordering or clobbering them.
+Since we are dynamically generating child components, we need to provide unique key properties to the children in order to prevent React from reordering or clobbering them during subsequent renders.
 Read more about this in [Multiple Components: Dynamic Children](https://facebook.github.io/react/docs/multiple-components.html#dynamic-children).

 That's it!